 Online and offline engagement are often siloed + The solution

-Brands cannot rely on social media listening as a proxy for how customers react to their campaign.
+Brands cannot rely on social media listening as a proxy for how customers react to their campaigns.
 A recent large study done by Engagement Labs on major brands confirmed that online and offline engagement do not correlate.

-While working with influencers, these metrics are even more skewed in part because of the Majority Illusion.
-It is also an extremely common practice for influencers to buy followers, likes to make their engagement gargantuan.
+While working with influencers, these metrics are even more skewed, in part because of the Majority Illusion.
+It is also an extremely common practice for influencers to buy followers, likes, to make their engagement gargantuan.